elisehammarstrom/tech-bootcamp-ws/README.md

 - POST `/users/{userId}/favorites/{movieId}`, the sent movie will be marked as favorite for user with id `userId`.

+In `types/Movie.ts` we have the `Movie` type, which we will use througout the project - please have a look!

 ## 1. Present movie

 First task for us is to show a single movie.
 To do this, we will create a React component.